-5. What is the timeframe and format of the Institute?
+4. What is the timeframe and format of the Institute?

-The Institute will take place on July 14th and July 15th, 2020 during working hours and is being hosted via an online platform designed to give as much of an in-person, collaborative feel as possible during this time of social distancing.
+The Institute will take place on October 27th and October 28th, 2021 during working hours and is being hosted via an online platform designed to give as much of an in-person, collaborative feel as possible.
 The Institute will have a business school format, including case study discussion and small group work.
-Below is a condensed summary of activities, and additional specifics will be shared in early June:
+Below is a condensed summary of activities, and additional specifics will be shared in the fall.

-Tuesday, July 14th: opening keynote speaker, triad teams share their value proposition and barriers to success; review/discuss Cases #1 and #2 with the Institute teachers; breakout time dedicated to triad working groups.
+Day 1: keynote speaker, teams share their value proposition and barriers to success; review/discuss cases with the Institute teachers; breakout time dedicated to working groups.

-Wednesday, July 15th: review/discuss Cases #3 and #4 with the Institute teachers; breakout time dedicated to triad working groups; triad teams present their plans; final discussion/evaluation.
+Day 2: review/discuss cases with the Institute teachers; breakout time dedicated to working groups; teams present their plans; final discussion/evaluation.

-6. Do I need to prepare anything in advance of the Institute?
+5. Do I need to prepare anything in advance of the Institute?

-In addition to providing biographies for each attendee, we do ask that each team submit a one-page "Impact Report" for your program that includes the number of people reached, budgetary status, number of FTEs and volunteers, etc. to showcase how your program has evolved over a 10-year period.
-A template will be provided for this in early June.
+In addition to providing biographies for each attendee, we do ask that each team submit a onepage "Impact Report" for your program that includes the number of people reached, budgetary status, number of FTEs and volunteers, etc. to showcase how your program has evolved over a 10-year period.
+A template will be provided in your welcome packet.

-We also ask that you meet with your triad in advance of the Institute to identify your team's value proposition and barriers to growth (2-3 sentences maximum).
-Each team will share their problem statement with the group at the start of the Institute.
+We also ask that you meet with your team in advance of the Institute to identify your team's value proposition and barriers to growth (2-3 sentences maximum).
+Each team will submit a slide with their value proposition and will share their problem statement with the group at the start of the Institute.
+The slide template will be provided to you.

-7. How is the Institute different from other change management interventions?
+6. How is the Institute different from other change management interventions?